 Google has all but dominated the email world with Gmail, ever since its introduction in 2004.
 Because it’s free to create and use a personal account, and because G Suite is so cost-efficient and attractive for businesses and professionals, there aren’t many competing email services that can say they’re in the same league (apart from Outlook and with it, Microsoft Exchange).

 Accordingly, if you didn’t already know it, you might be surprised to learn that Google has a second email interface: Inbox (sometimes referred to as Google Inbox, or Inbox by Google).

-So what’s the real difference between Gmail and Inbox?
+So what’s the real difference between Gmail vs. Inbox?

 The Basics: Gmail vs. Inbox